noiseux/noiseux/README.md

 ### Hello / Bonjour 👋

 I'm Jean-Maxime Noiseux, a geomatician living in Ottawa, ON, Canada.
-A trained geomatician working in Emergency Management, I am currently learning to become a full-stack developer.
+I am currently learning to become a full-stack developer.

 <!--
 **noiseux/noiseux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.